-

 - The Appellate Body declined to make recommendations as to bringing a measure at issue into conformity with the WTO rules in instances where it considered the measure had expired after panel establishment.

-- The Appellate Body has overstepped its authority by opining on matters within the authority of other WTO bodies (e.g., the Ministerial Conference).
+- The Appellate Body has overstepped its authority by opining on matters within the authority of other WTO bodies (g., the Ministerial Conference).

 - The Appellate Body overreached its judicial mandate by reaching decisions that go beyond the text of the agreements themselves.

-In addition, the United States has also voiced its criticisms towards the WTO dispute settlement system in general, stating that it has restricted WTO Members’ actions on climate change and protecting workers from non-market behavior.
+In addition, the United States has also voiced its criticisms towards the WTO dispute settlement system in general, stating, for example, that it has undermined WTO Members’ ability to act on the environmental issues and to protect their workers from non-market behavior.
 It also argues that WTO panels should not be allowed to review measures taken under the national security exception.

 -